SamDev-7/hackclub/workshops/sprig_first_game/README.md

 <details>
 <summary>JavaScript tip: Variables store information that can be access later.</summary>

+Think of variables as named boxes that you can put stuff into and take stuff out of.
 There are two main types of variables, `const` and `let`. `const` variables cannot be changed, while `let` variables can be changed.
+In our case, the play is always defined as the string `"p"`, so we use `const`.
 Visit this [MDN page](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables) to learn more about variables.
 </details>

 We can then set the image we want to use for our player, like so: